NLnetLabs/rotonda-doc/manual/source/config/introduction.rst

 .. warning::

-    The current configuration setup of Rotonda is needlessly complex.
-It will very likely change in the near future.
+    The current configuration setup of Rotonda has serious shortcomings.
+It will very likely change drastically in the near future.

 Built-in vs file-based configuration
 ------------------------------------